learn-co-curriculum/ruby-variable-types-readme/README.md

 # Ruby Variable Types and Their Scope

+## Objectives

+1. Learn about the different types of variables in Ruby
+2. Learn about the scoping of these variable types

+## Introduction

 Variables hold data of any type in memory.
 In Ruby, there are a few different variable types we'll be going over.
 Note that here "type" does not mean "data type".
 Unlike in languages such as C, C++, and Objective-C, data types in Ruby do not need to be explicitly declared when variables are assigned.

 We're going to focus here on three variable types.
 There are five total that are used in Ruby, but we will focus on the other two later when we learn about Classes and Object Orientation.